-Regarding Canadian federal and provincial law, note that Canada is a federal state with one federal, 10 provincial and three territorial governments.
+Canada is a federal state with one federal, 10 provincial and three territorial governments.
 Each jurisdiction has its own laws governing acquisitions and dispositions of companies, businesses and assets.
-Most provinces in Canada have private legal systems based on the English common law and legal precedents, while in Quebec matters of private law (ie, contract, family and property matters) continue to be governed by a Civil Code.
+Most provinces in Canada have private legal systems based on English common law and legal precedents, while in Quebec matters of private law (ie, contract, family and property matters) continue to be governed by the Civil Code.
 Although there are important differences in law among these jurisdictions, particularly in Quebec, most corporate and business laws and practices across Canada share common features.

-Businesses in Canada are most commonly formed as corporations under one of the business corporation statutes that exist in each province, territory and under federal law (eg, the Canada Business Corporations Act (CBCA)).
+Businesses in Canada are most commonly formed as corporations under one of the business corporation statutes that exist in each province, territory and under federal law (eg, the Canada Business Corporations Act).
 The incorporating statute will govern the transfer of shares or assets.
 Banks, insurance companies and trust and loan companies are governed by specialised federal statutes.

 A number of other statutes may be relevant, depending on the nature and location of the business.
 Federal and provincial governments each have their own power to legislate on certain subjects, and share jurisdiction over some subjects.
-The range of statutes and regulations that may need to be considered will often include laws on employment, privacy, tax, pensions, securities, competition and antitrust, foreign investment and specific regulatory regimes governing a company's business.
+The range of statutes and regulations that may need to be considered will often include laws on employment, privacy, tax, pensions, securities, competition, foreign investment and specific regulatory regimes governing a company's business.